tc39/proposal-temporal/docs/instant.md

 A value of `'auto'` means `'second'`, unless `smallestUnit` is `'hour'` or `'minute'`, in which case `largestUnit` is equal to `smallestUnit`.

 By default, the largest unit in the result is seconds.
-Weeks, months, years, and days are not allowed, unlike the difference methods of the other Temporal types.
+Weeks, months, years, and days are not allowed, unlike the difference methods of other Temporal types.
 This is because months and years can be different lengths depending on which month is meant, and whether the year is a leap year, which all depends on the start and end date of the difference.
 You cannot determine the start and end date of a difference between `Temporal.Instant`s, because `Temporal.Instant` has no time zone or calendar.
 In addition, weeks can be different lengths in different calendars, and days can be different lengths when the time zone has a daylight saving transition.

+To calculate the difference in days or larger units between two `Temporal.Instant`s, first convert both (using the `toZonedDateTimeISO` or `toZonedDateTime` methods) to `Temporal.ZonedDateTime` objects in the same time zone and calendar.
+For example, you might decide to base the calculation on your user's current time zone, or on UTC, in the Gregorian calendar.

 You can round the result using the `smallestUnit`, `roundingIncrement`, and `roundingMode` options.
 These behave as in the `Temporal.Duration.round()` method.
 The default is to do no rounding.

-If you do need to calculate the difference between two `Temporal.Instant`s in years, months, weeks, or days, then you can make an explicit choice on how to eliminate this ambiguity, choosing your starting point by converting to a `Temporal.PlainDateTime`.
-For example, you might decide to base the calculation on your user's current time zone, or on UTC, in the Gregorian calendar.

 Take care when using milliseconds, microseconds, or nanoseconds as the largest unit.
 For some durations, the resulting value may overflow `Number.MAX_SAFE_INTEGER` and lose precision in its least significant digit(s).